+Minor in Legal Studies.
 The legal studies minor is not to be regarded as a prelaw program but is designed to be compatible with and complement various major programs, including those that remain traditional foundations for careers in law.
 Students planning a legal studies minor should declare their intention during their sophomore year to ensure that the required courses will fit into their program.

 Double-counting restriction for interdisciplinary minors: only 8 semester hours of this minor may be double-counted toward the student's major.

 Practical experience in a supervised work program in a legal setting.
 This may include work in a law office, the office of a district attorney or public defender, in a court program, or work for a judge.
 The student must obtain approval from the cooridinator of the legal studies program before beginning the internship.
 The faculty intern advisor will be chosen in consultation with the legal studies coordinator.
 To register for the internship, a student must be a declared legal studies minor, have junior or senior standing, and have completed at least two of the three required courses for the minor (ACCT-210, POLI-215, and either SOCI-255, SOCI-350, or SOCI-405).
 Only one internship may be counted toward the minor.
 2 SH.